hairen/hairen.github.io/AWS_CSAA/README.md

 + Snapshots are **region** specific.
 + Snapshot of encrypted volumes are also encrypted.
 + Creating an EBS volume from an encrypted snapshot will result it an encrypted volume
++ <span style="color:blue">You can use Amazon Data Lifecycle Mangager (Amazon DLM) to automate the creation, retention, and deletion of snapshots taken to backup your Amazon EBS volumes.</span>

 ### EBS Volume Access
 + Snapshots are **not** stored under **customer's own S3 buckets**.
 But, when you create AMI from instance store, you can view it under customer's own S3 buckets.